oles5252/CS485-monkey-ball/README.md

 # CS485-monkey-ball
-Simple, but fully featured Unity game implementing mechanics from Super Monkey Ball
+Simple, but hopefully well polished Unity game implementing mechanics from Super Monkey Ball

 ## Summary
 This project is inspired by the classic Monkey Ball games, specifically Super Monkey Ball for GameCube (https://www.youtube.com/watch?v=MSQCQ8UaI8A), meaning it is a puzzle platformer focusing on momentum and a simple control scheme.

 The player controls a ball that rolls around the world.
-The player traverses a bunch of simple levels to reach a goal, with each level presenting new obstacles or reincorporating old obstacles in new ways.
+They traverse a bunch of simple levels to reach a goal, with each level presenting new obstacles or reincorporating old obstacles in new ways.
 Some obstacles include: bridges, pitfalls, ramps, slides, bumps, moving platforms, buttons (to trigger platforms), and AI enemies that chase you.
 The game has a running timer throughout the levels, which allows the player to set accumulative high scores.
 The scoring system enables a player to compete to get faster and faster on every play through.
-On the menu, there is a New Game option, a level select option, and options (where the player can toggle things like FOV/tilt).
+On the menu, there is a New Game option, a level select option, and options (where the player can toggle things like FOV).

 ## Graphics
 The game is colorful and cartoon styled.
 The models will be primarily crafted of simple shapes.
 I had to make some tweaks, but there is a Unity asset package which provides a “Toon” shader that fits my style.
 I’ve added post processing elements such as bloom/AA/motion blur.

 ## Controls
-The game is playable with a keyboard, a controller, or a Nintendo Joycon.
+The game is playable with a keyboard or a Nintendo Joycon.
 When the player pushes forward on the control stick (or presses W) the ball will slowly accelerate forwards, similarly when the player pushes backwards (or S) the ball will start to accelerate backwards.
-The left and right directions (A or D) applies a force that moves the player in those directions in order to turn them.
+The left and right directions (A or D) applies a force that moves the player in those directions.

 ## Main Features
 •	Main Menu w/ “New Game”, “Level Select”, “High Scores”, “Options” - 5 pt